Particular/docs.particular.net/servicecontrol/troubleshooting.md

 - Delete the `Indexes` folder
 - Start the ServiceControl instance

 Info: Sometimes deleting the 'Indexes' folder or the database folder can cause the audit instance to not start.
-If that comtimues to happen, try running the ServiceControl.Audit.exe /setup
+If that comtinues to happen, try running the 'ServiceControl.Audit.exe /setup' in powershell

 ## High CPU utilization